eProsima/Fast-DDS-QoS-Profiles-Manager/cli/poc/README.md

 # Fast DDS XML generator CLI Proof Of Concept

-This PoC will be done using two different external libraries for argument parsing.
+This PoC is done using two different external libraries for argument parsing.
 The aim is to evaluate the convenience of using either cxxopts or docopt argument parsing external libraries in the CLI of this project.

 ## Build